zhaobin-li/LexFindR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# LexFindR (Open-Source CRAN R Package)

-## Computational Linguistics: Scalable and Customizable Lexical Analysis
+# LexFindR: Find Related Items and Lexical Dimensions in a Lexicon

 This package allows language researchers to generate lexical competitors for a given set of words.
 Generating these competitors is useful for